WakiMak/trentent.github.io-forked/_posts/2013-03-08-citrix-hdx-engine-has-encountered-a-problem-and-needs-to-close-we-are-sorry-for-the-inconvenience.md

 The [Citrix client opens virtual channels](http://support.citrix.com/article/CTX116890) as it connects to the server.

 **Overview of client-server data exchange using a virtual channel.**
-1. The client connects to the & Server.
+1. The client connects to The XenApp Server.
 The client passes information about the virtual channels it supports to the server.
 2. The server-side application starts, obtains a handle to the virtual channel, and optionally queries for additional information about the channel.
 3. The client virtual driver and server-side application pass data using the following two methods:
 If the server application has data to send to the client, the data is sent to the client immediately.
 When the data is received by the client, the WinStation driver de-multiplexes the virtual channel data from the ICA stream and immediately passes it to the client virtual driver.